mathpianop/battleship/whiteboard.md

-Modify calculateStartPositions to exclude problematic Using calculateEndPositions
-Using calculateOrientations

-5. Write the calculatePositions helper module

-7. Finish Setup::buildHumanGameboard
+1. Finish Setup::buildHumanGameboard

-8. Remove the setGameObjects callback in the Setup object and replace it with a Promise in index.js?
+2. Remove the setGameObjects callback in the Setup object and replace it with a Promise in index.js

+3. Test the UI

+4. Convert to async/await

-9. Make the computer smart
+5. Make the computer smart